broothie/gspec/README.md

 ### Let

-`gspec.Let` the definition of type-safe, per-case values.
+`gspec.Let` allows for the definition of type-safe, per-case values.
 `Let` values are only evaluated if they are used in a test case, and are cached for the duration of the test case.